 encouraged to take responsible actions anytime they are necessary.
 However, if

-ed in repeat alcohol and/or drug abuse incidents, the
+a student is involved in repeat alcohol and/or drug abuse incidents, the

 following will occur:

 - The situation will be evaluated by the Student Conduct